 Which pillar of Conscious Capitalism is best represented by your business?

-Why have you aligned your business with Higher Purpose?
+Why have you aligned your business with this (or other) pillars?

-Can you share the challenges you faced in aligning this way?
+Can you share some challenges in aligning this way?

 What advice might you have for businesses considering aligning with the principles?

-How have your employees/customers benefited from this approach?
+How have your employees benefitted from this approach?

 We have exceptionally high engagement scores – generally around 95% of IGS employees say they are proud to work at IGS and would recommend a friend or family member to work with us.
 We attribute this to our wonderful culture and that starts with Conscious Leadership.